pagopa/pagopa-api/api-definitions/openapi/description.md

 ## Identification and Authentication

-Use of this API is restricted to PSP, or 3rd parties ( named as brokers ) which have signed a contract with PagoPA S.p.A. as stated in _link_
+Use of this API is restricted to PSP, or 3rd parties ( named as brokers ) which have signed a contract with PagoPA S.p.A. as stated _[here](https://www.pagopa.gov.it/it/prestatori-servizi-di-pagamento/)_

 Both PSPs and Brokers are identified with an identifier ( idPSP, idBroker )  assigned by PagoPA S.p.A.